jundalisay/sp/content/en/supermath/chapter-02.md

 ---

 A number is an instance of an identity.

 "Instance" is Latin *instantia*, meaning presence.
 This is consistent with our perception-based Superphysics.

+We use 'vortex' number since in Cartesian Physics, absolutely everything is a spinning vortex.
+And so each instance automatically has a spin.

+This makes it 'alive' but not expressive.
+This concept is totally absent in Mathematics which just thinks of instances as dead quantities.

+Dead and Alive are key characteristics of the Physics of Descartes, Spinoza, Berkeley for an infinite living universe with dormant sections:

+{{< q a="George Berkeley" >}}
+**No force is immediately perceived by itself.** It is only known and measured by its effects.
+But the *dead force*, or simple gravitation in a body at rest, produces no observable change and hence no effect.

+But impact does.
+Therefore, since forces are proportional to their effects, then dead force is null.
+{{< /q >}}

+## Instance of Identity

 We can say that:
-- 1 tomato is one instance of a tomato-identity.
+- 1 potato is one instance of a potato-identity.
-- 3 tomatoes are 3 instances of the tomato.
+- 4 potatoes are 4 instances of the potato.

+{{< i s="/photos/objects/potatoes.jpg" a="Potatoes" >}}

 Sometimes, numbers are used by themselves without any physical object.

 For example `1 + 1 = 2` uses pure instances.
 It adds 1 instance to another instance to come up with 2 instances.

-The mind assigs a new identity or name to this "2-instance instance" as the number 2.
+The mind assigns a new identity or name to this "2-instance instance" as the number 2.

 There are an infinite number of instances, and so the mind would have to assign new identities to each instance, which is then has to remember.

-Since the mind's memory capacity is infinite, it groups the identities into repeatable patterns using the same base identities.
+Since the mind's memory capacity is finite, it groups the identities into repeatable patterns using the same base identities.

+- This is also why Supermath is for numbers that represent physical reality, from the Material to the Spatial Layer.
+This uses all base-x groupings.
+- Qualimath is for instances that represent the metaphysical domain such as ideas and feelings, including the idea of infinity.
+This uses base-3 grouping.

 Humans have settled for base-10 as its grouping.
 For example, instead of writing arbitrary symbols up to infinity such as: